Summary of our investigation

 - Bristol Water potentially using its dominant position in non-contestable services to harm effective competition for contestable services.

 - Bristol Water treating costs differently in calculating quotes for self-lay and requisitions.
 This can result in customers perceiving that requisition from Bristol Water was cheaper than the self-lay option offered by SLPs.

 - Bristol Water requiring SLPs to pay additional charges without a clear reason for them.
 We were also concerned with the level of those charges and differences in how Bristol Water applied them between SLPs.

 - The way that Bristol Water communicated information to SLPs and developers on the processes and requirements they needed to satisfy to access the non-contestable services provided by Bristol Water.

-Under the CA98 we can accept commitments from parties that we investigate where we consider it appropriate and where the commitments offered address the competition concerns we have identify.
 In July 2013, Bristol Water notified us that it wished to offer commitments to address the competition concerns we had identified.
-In January 2014, the company offered a comprehensive set of commitments against our concerns, including changes to the structure and processes through which it delivers its developer services.
+In January 2014, the company offered a comprehensive set of commitments against our concerns.

 Wider lessons for companies and customers